stevavoliajvar/stop_cloudflare/instructions.md

 Route 104.18.224.0/20
 ```

-2) How to add your data
+2) How to add your data (A or B)

+Type A: Push to NotABug.org

 1. Log in to *notabug.org*.
 2. Click "*Fork*" button. (top-left corner)